Shaik-sameer-AIML/Multivariate-Linear-Regression/README.md

 ## Algorithm:
 ### Step1
 <br>
+Import pandas as pd.
 ### Step2
 <br>
+Import Linear model from sklearn
 ### Step3
 <br>
+Read the file cars.csv.
 ### Step4
 <br>
+Assign the values for x and y as required and create the linear regression model.
 ### Step5
 <br>
+Display the result.
 ## Program:
 ```python
 # To write a python program to implement multivariate linear regression and predict the output.